DjangoCon US 2024 Recap

 Serendipitously, an art festival called Centerfest was taking place on Saturday and Sunday.

 I wandered through the art booths, then stumbled upon one of many musical acts.
-It was called Heart of Carolina A Capella.
+It was called Heart of Carolina A Cappella.
 It was fun!

-Video of Heart of Carolina A Capella singing Sweet Caroline
+Video of Heart of Carolina A Cappella singing Sweet Caroline

-Video of Heart of Carolina A Capella singing Seven Bridges Road
+Video of Heart of Carolina A Cappella singing Seven Bridges Road

 back to top